 In terms of qualifying tasks, the following activities would be considered eligible for R&D tax credits:

 In addition, certain indirect support activities may qualify for R&D tax credits, such as:

-You can claim relief of 25% on qualifying expenses.
+You can claim relief of 25% (for medium/large companies) or 30% (for small/micro companies) on qualifying expenses.
 The main areas of cost that can be claimed are:

 It is not uncommon for an R&D team to consist of many individuals from different parts of the business.
 Your R&D project team may include the R&D Manager, a Lead Developer, Engineers, Project Co-ordinators, CAD Engineers, Quality Control and Testing specialists, and Cost Accountants, as well as members of the senior management team.